 And finally, refer to the three steps above on what to do in the middle of a standstill if she absolutely refuses to eat.

-I may not have convinced my son to eat the artichokes in his orzo pasta that night, but I’m certain he’ll learn to give it a try in the future—just as he did with the once-hated goat cheese.
+I may not have convinced my son to eat the artichokes in his orzo pasta that night, but I can now say he’ll eat it, all without the whining and groaning.

 Get more tips:

 - How to Get Kids to Eat Vegetables